 Are Kris Jenner And Corey Gamble Back Together?
-‘KUWTK’ Momager And Her Boytoy Pack On PDA At Charity Event
+‘KUWTK’ Momager And Her ‘Boytoy’ Pack On PDA At Charity Event

 “She wants North to be a bridesmaid, but I’ve told her she’s better off putting the pressure on her siblings to get married, not me!”

-What we do know now is that Kris Jenner and Corey Gamble are striding the red carpet as if no break-up ever occurred and are looking more into each other than they ever were.
+What we do know now is that Kris Jenner and Corey Gamble are striding the red carpet as if no breakup ever occurred and are looking more into each other than they ever were.
 After all, split rumors were never confirmed directly from the mouth of the horse.

 [Featured Image by Vivien Killilea/Getty Images for Haute Living]